Live SimpleUse Web sites to learn more about simplicity

 TransitPublicTransportation.org

 Use public transportation to get around.
 Transit can save time, money, hassle, the environment, and your health.
-Although you may feel you have to conform to a pre-set schedule or route, by living in a city close to transit access, you'll likely find public transportation gets you where you want to go much more simply than all the overhead costs and hassels of paying for and maintaining a vehicle dedicated solely to yourself.
+Public transportation gets you where you want to go and saves you all the overhead costs and hassles of paying for and maintaining a vehicle dedicated solely to yourself.

 Rent a car only for the time you need one.
 Pay only for when you need a car and be car-free otherwise.
 Registered users can rent a car easily by the hour or day and pick up and return the vehicles at stations throughout a metro area.